 Over one hundred volunteers joined the search effort, which spread over the next year and a half.
-We carried out twenty-one expeditions to the remote Trinity Alps as we worked to uncover the mystery of what happened to Steve on that ill-fated August day.
-In the end, after encounters with punishing topography, dangerous wildlife, periods of despair, and those shining moments when faith and joy provide such a stunning contrast to great pain, we can now say this marathon process was successful: the mystery has been solved.
+We carried out twenty-one expeditions to Northern California’s remote Trinity Alps as we worked to find out what happened to my husband on that lazy summer day.
+Along the way, we encountered punishing topography, dangerous wildlife, and periods of despair.
+But we also experienced shining moments when faith and joy provided stunning contrasts to great pain.
+And now, because of the sacrifice and generosity of all of our supporters, we can now say this marathon process was successful: the mystery has been solved.

 I don’t know about you, but I seem to learn the most about myself and life in times of crisis.
 This season was packed with every extreme imaginable.
 So I’m sharing my journey and what I have learned about life, faith, and love, in hopes that it might help you in yours.